Discover

 History

-18 August - Broken Chair settles in Place des Nations
+18 August - Broken Chair comes to Place des Nations

-18 August - Broken Chair settles in Place des Nations
+18 August - Broken Chair comes to Place des Nations

-The giant chair mutilated by an explosion has been created out of Handicap International’s desire to mobilize states and the public opinion to ban anti-personnel mines.
+This giant chair was born out of Handicap International’s desire to rally states and public opinion to put an end to the humanitarian crisis caused by antipersonnel mines.

 "The idea was to attract the public's attention by creating a powerful message that cannot be rejected by Geneva authorities.
 To speak of such a sensitive subject, one has to go through a symbol." - Paul Vermeulen, co-founder of Handicap International Switzerland.